aiden-ko/aiden-ko.github.io/README.md

 # Hobbies
 Sometimes, I take a video of myself studying.
 I'm also intersted in photography especially nature and the things that I see.
 (Here are some of my videos and pictures):

+I also learn to do different things like drawing and cooking during my free time: